 People who score high on this scale can focus on themselves and are able to communicate about their emotions and cognition.
-They see themselves as separate and distinct from others, and from the tasks, events and actions with which they are engaged.
+They see themselves as separate and distinct from others, and from the tasks, events, and actions with which they are engaged.
 They are able to reflect on thoughts and feelings and see how they are connected to their own and others' behavior.
-Their ability to analyze and reflect on their own and others' behavior dispassionately allows them to stay 'above the fray,' and bring clarity and objectivity to complex situations.
+Their ability to analyze and reflect on their own and others' behavior dispassionately allows them to stay "above the fray," and bring clarity and objectivity to complex situations.
 People who score high on this scale can more easily direct their attention, and tend not to get overly distracted by external events or internal emotions or moods.

-People who rate low on this scale have difficulty sustaining focus and directing their attention on themselves.
+People who score low on this scale have difficulty sustaining focus and directing their attention on themselves.
 They can be easily distracted by external events, and by their own and others' moods and emotions.
 They find it difficult to notice and identify the emotions and thoughts underlying their actions.
 For this reason, they tend to get lost in tasks and events, and can lose access to the bigger picture.

 You scored very high on this scale.
 Your answers suggest that more than most, you have an ability to focus on tasks for long periods of time without distraction.
-It seems you are able to stay in the present, and direct your attention to what's most important in the moment.
-You tend to be aware of your thoughts and feelings, and are able to track how they are connected to your actions.
+It seems you are able to stay in the present and direct your attention to what's most important in the moment.
+You tend to be aware of your thoughts and feelings and are able to track how they are connected to your actions.

-Your high score is typical of someone with a great deal of self-understanding.
+Your very high score is typical of someone with a great deal of self-understanding.
 Moreover, you are able to direct and sustain your attention where and when you want.
-This is an extremely important ability, however, make sure it doesn't become too rigid-a one-sided focus to the exclusion of openness or flexibility.
-Allowing for some distraction can be important for creativity, i.e., catching novel thoughts, impulses, and ideas that can lead to new insights and ideas.
-Be mindful to distinguish high self-awareness from closing out perceptions and creating blind spots.
+This is an extremely important ability, one that allows you to be very productive.